It’s that time of year again – the sun is shining and everyone wants to enjoy the weather in their outdoor living space.

 step 5: prep + Stain

 Remove any remaining stickers/staples from the ends of the boards.
-If you’re ambitious (we are not), fill any holes or imperfections with stainable wood putty.
+Fill any holes or imperfections with stainable wood putty.

 Quickly hit the edges and side with the pocket holes with 80 grit sandpaper and then spend more time on the side without the pocket holes.
-You can do another round or two of sanding with 120+ grit if you want an extra smooth finish (we stopped at 80 grit).
+Then sand with 120, 180, and 220-grit sandpaper for a smooth finish.

 Step 6: assemble the 4x4s